Princes Risborough: Medieval

 The remainder of the area could not be excavated, but trial holes indicated that most of it may have been paved with cobbles.

 The only positive evidence of date was a somewhat worn penny of Edward I, struck at the Bristol mint in 1280–1, which might have been lost at any time up to about 1300.
 The majority of the pottery found was datable to the 14th century.

 The indications were that the buildings were first erected in the 13th century, perhaps in the reign of Henry III (1207–72), that they were in use throughout the 14th century (Edward II, the Prince of Wales during the reign of Edward III and Richard II) but went out of use at the end of that century or in the early 15th century.

-Another building may have been erected on some part of the site at a later date, because there are documentary references to such a building in the reign of Elizabeth I and its remains are said to have been demolished around 1800, but there is no certain information about this.
+Another building may have been erected on some part of the site at a later date, because there are documentary references to such a building in the reign of Elizabeth I and its remains are said to have been demolished around 1800.

 Modern

 The house now known as the Manor House stands opposite the east end of the church.
 It was formerly known as Brook or Brooke House and the name was only changed in the late 19th century.

 The house is first mentioned (as Broke House) in the reign of Elizabeth I in a grant dated 1589, but this was an earlier building, though some parts of it are incorporated in the present house.
 Arthur Oswald thought that the interior wall parallel to the front outside wall and fireplaces in two of the bedrooms may come from the Elizabethan house.
 The house was substantially enlarged and rebuilt in the mid-17th century.

-Inigo Jones had brought the classical renaissance style to England in the early 17th century.
+Inigo Jones had brought the classical Renaissance style to England in the early 17th century.
 His followers took the new classical style into the country, characterised by its symmetry and proportion and such classical elements as pilasters, while wide eaves took the place of a cornice.
 Often a bricklayer would also be the principal contractor, controlling the other trades, and he could avoid the necessity to employ a mason for stonework if he could produce the classical elements in brick.
 So in this house we have brick pilasters, one above the other, with capitals and bases shaped in brickwork.
 The rebuilding seems to have been carried out in two stages, though without a long gap between them.
 There is a straight joint in the brickwork to the left of the second pilaster on the north side.
 In front of this the bricks are laid in English bond, but Flemish bond is used towards the back, indicating that this part was built a little later.